Papier-mâché: France

 The Duke of Nemours (1814-1896), after the death of his elder brother in 1842, had the first floor of the Pavillon de Marsan refurbished and engaged the services of sculptor and ornamentalist Michel-Victor Cruchet (1815-1899), who made carved wooden furniture and architectural ornaments in carton-pierre.

 Less prestigious items are the dummy heads ("marottes") used by milliners, hatters or wigmakers and hairdressers to model or display their products.
 They could be made of polychrome papier-mâché or carton bouilli ("boiled cardboard"), and some had "yeux sulfure" which were simply glass eyes.
 Male heads are relatively rare.
 There were also papier-mâché hats to decorate a hatter's window.
 A surprising item is a bear's head: it was a taxidermist's dummy used to make fashionable bearskin carpets or bedside rugs.
 Schoolchildren may have been lucky enough to get a papier-mâché pencil box decorated with a transfer print while their parents seated on a gondola chair made of wood and black-lacquered papier-mâché sorted their mail into the papier-mâché or boiled cardboard letter rack decorated with mother-of-pearl inlays.
 There might be somewhere a bowl of papier-mâché fruit painted in all the colours of the rainbow under a glass cloche.
 There would be papier-mâché statues in churches.
 This was also the time of the very accurate human and veterinary papier-mâché anatomical models by Jean-François Ameline or Louis Auzoux.
 Didactic pieces were also made by Émile Deyrolle in France.
 In mid-19th-century France, high-quality artists' articulated mannequins or "lay figures" by Paul Huot and others, like "Child No. 98," (in the Fitzwilliam Museum) with its removable papier-mâché head, became invaluable tools for painters.

 In 1904, La Revue universelle described Paris's small-scale toy industry relying on couples who worked in modest Temple and Belleville apartments and made papier-mâché items, with women pressing the papier-mâché into a mould and then unmoulding items, while men coloured and assembled them.
 Items included masks, carnival heads, streamers, zobos called bigophones in French, April Fools' Day fish, horse costumes, meats and pastries for theatre productions, fairground ball toss games, etc.

-Netherlands and Belgium
+Netherlands

 A ceiling made of papier-mâché can be found at Soestdijk Palace and in the spectacular hall of Groningen railway station.

+Belgium

-The Museum aan de Stroom in Antwerp owns the papier-mâché head of Druon Antigoon made by Pieter Coecke van Aelst in 1534-35.
+The Museum aan de Stroom (MAS) in Antwerp owns the papier-mâché head of Druon Antigoon made by Pieter Coecke van Aelst in 1534-35.
 It used to be carried in a procession, together with that of Pallas Athena.